-UCOP will continue to experience pressure to reduce its budget, increasing the need for examine how work can be accomplished and determining how to refine and streamline processes to create efficiencies.
+UCOP will continue to experience pressure to reduce its budget, increasing the need to examine how best to accomplish UCOP's work and create efficiencies through refined and streamlined processes.

-- The UCOP restructuring effort will require continued UC-wide exploration and changes to respond to recommendations.
-This ongoing process with unknown outcomes can lead to stress for employees. - Continued pressures from external stakeholders coupled with a strong tight market for talent can impact on employee culture and engagement.
-UCOP could potentially experience higher than expected turnover. - UCOP will need to consider what data managers and users need and a more automated process for loading information and making it easily accessible. - UCOP should take the opportunity to explore technologies and policies that support work flexibility.
+- The UCOP restructuring effort will require continued exploration and change in response to recommendations.
+This ongoing process with unknown outcomes can lead to stress for employees. - Continued pressures from external stakeholders coupled with a strong, tight market for talent could affect employee culture and engagement, and potentially lead to higher than expected turnover. - UCOP will need to consider what data managers and users need, including a more automated process for loading information and making it easily accessible. - UCOP should take the opportunity to explore technologies and policies that support work flexibility.